-Significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Mitigated by Uniformly Applicable Development Policies are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+Significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Miligated by Uniformly Applicable Development Policies are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? Π human beings, either directly or indirectly?

-Authority: Public Resources Code 21083, 21094.5.5

-Reference: Public Resources Code Sections 21094.5 and 21094.5.5
+Authority: Public Resources Code 21083, 21094.5.5 Reference: Public Resources Code Sections 21094.5 and 21094.5.5